-A full or partial rupture of the hamstring muscle tendons can occur at the point where they insert into the back of the knee.
+A hamstring tendon strain (also known biceps femoris strain or rupture) is a tear or rupture of one of the hamstring tendons at the point where they insert into the back of the knee.
 Sudden sharp pain may be felt at the time of injury with possible swelling and soreness.
-Here we explain how the injury occurs as well as treatment, rehabilitation and exercises to return you back to full fitness.
+A hamstring avulsion strain occurs when the tendon pulls a small fragment of bone with it

 What can the athlete do?

 Apply cold therapy or PRICE principles (protection, rest, ice, compression, elevation) as soon as possible.
 Ice can be applied for 10 minutes every hour during the acute stage which is usually 24 to 48 hours depending on how bad the injury is.
 Do not apply ice or a gel ice pack directly to the skin but wrap in a wet tea towel.
 Even better is to use a commercially available cold therapy and a compression wrap.
 Seek professional advice if an avulsion strain or a complete rupture of the tendon is suspected.

 If the injury is to the semitendinosus muscle on the inside back of the knee then it is likely this will be treated conservatively, meaning without surgery.
 However, in more severe cases a torn biceps femoris tendon may require an operation to fix it.

 After the first 2 or 3 days when the tendon has started to calm down alternating hot and cold can be done.
 Commercially available gel packs are ideal for this purpose as they can be warmed in hot water or carefully in the microwave, or frozen.
 Wear knee support to support to protect the tendon and retain the bodies heat which will aid the healing process.
 When returning to running a heat retainer or support can be worn.
 Tendons work better when they are warm but as a precaution applying ice after a training session can help reduce any inflammation.

 What can a sports injury specialist or doctor do?